 Does anyone else feel like they're on this hamster wheel of endless cleaning?
 Same, girl.

-With my husband and I both working from home, the struggle is real.
+Even with just my husband and I (and two very messy dogs), the struggle is real.
 I know the feelings are even more extreme for those of you with children.
 That Powerpuff girl is right!
 What is the point?
 For me, when my house is clean and tidy, my mood shifts.
 I instantly feel more motivated, productive, and focused.
-I feel like I have my shit together.
+I feel like I have my life together.
 I decided to sit down and write a list of every household chore that one might possibly need to do and made a list.
 I broke them into daily, weekly, monthly, and quarterly chores.
 This helps when planning our weeks to know exactly what needs to get done.
 My husband and I each decide what jobs we will take, divide and conquer!

 Here are some tips to help slay that chore list!